 Advertising and Marketing Revenues.
 Our advertising and marketing revenues are derived principally from online advertising and marketing, including social display ads and promoted marketing.
 Revenues are recognized only when the following criteria are met: (1) persuasive evidence of an arrangement exists; (2) the price is fixed or determinable; (3) the service is performed; and (4) collectability of the related fee is reasonably assured.
 The majority of our revenue transactions are based on standard business terms and conditions, which are recognized net of agency rebates.
 Advertising arrangements involving multiple deliverables are broken down into single-element arrangements based on their relative selling price for revenue recognition purposes.
-We have adopted the new revenue recognition policy on multiple-deliverable revenue arrangements, which requires the arrangement consideration to be allocated to all deliverables at the inception of the arrangement on the following basis: (a) vendor-specific objective evidence of the selling price, if it exists; (b) third-party evidence of the selling price.
-If neither (a) nor (b) exists, then we must use (c) our best estimate of the selling price of the deliverables that have not been sold separately, our best estimate of the selling price is used, which has taken into consideration the pricing of advertising areas of our platform with similar popularity and advertisements with similar format and quoted prices from competitors and other market conditions.
+We have adopted the new revenue recognition policy on multiple-deliverable revenue arrangements, which requires the arrangement consideration to be allocated to all deliverables at the inception of the arrangement on the following basis: (a) vendor-specific objective evidence of the selling price, if it exists; otherwise, (b) third-party evidence of the selling price.
+If neither (a) nor (b) exists, then we must use (c) our best estimate of the selling price of the deliverable.
+Currently, we primarily use vendor-specific objective evidence to allocate the arrangement consideration if such selling price is available.
+For the deliverables that have not been sold separately, our best estimate of the selling price is used, which has taken into consideration the pricing of advertising areas of our platform with similar popularity and advertisements with similar format and quoted prices from competitors and other market conditions.
 We recognize revenues on the elements delivered and defer the recognition of revenues for the undelivered elements until the remaining obligations have been satisfied.